Minnesota Police Called To Check On Man Standing Out In The Cold, Find It’s A Cardboard Cutout Of MyPillow CEO

 When Minnesota police received the call, the situation sounded dire.

-A caller said there was a man standing motionless out in the freezing cold, wearing nothing but pants and a shirt and clutching something tightly in his arms.
+A caller said there was a man standing motionless out in the freezing cold, wearing nothing but pants and a shirt, while clutching something tightly in his arms.

-As the New York Daily News reported, the welfare check prompted officers to search out the man, but they didn’t find a man at all.
-Instead, it was a cardboard cutout of of MyPillow CEO Mike Lindell, a fixture of late-night television infomercials.
+As the New York Daily News reported, the welfare check prompted officers to search for the man, but they didn’t find a man at all.
+Instead, it was a cardboard cutout of MyPillow CEO Mike Lindell, a fixture of late-night television infomercials.

 Afterward, the police department had a bit of fun with the situation as they posted an update on Facebook.